RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 dictionary and then access the individual key-value pairs stored in the dictionary using the usual Python syntax!

-The official name for the format that we saw above is called JSON: JavaScript Object Notation.
+The official name for the format that we saw above is called **JSON**: JavaScript Object Notation.
 It's a good acronym to know, but you don't have to know anything about Javascript in order to make use of JSON.
 You can think of the results as a Python dictionary.
 It can be a bit daunting at first as there can be